MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/apply-a-model.md

 </br>
 --->

-After you train a **Classify and extract by text pattern** model, publish an  **Extract by layout** or **Extract by text pattern and layout** model, or create a prebuilt model, you can apply it to one or more SharePoint document libraries in your Microsoft 365 tenant.
+After you train a **Classify and extract by text pattern** model, train and publish an  **Extract by layout** or **Extract by text pattern and layout** model, or create a prebuilt model, you can apply it to one or more SharePoint document libraries in your Microsoft 365 tenant.

 This article applies to both *enterprise models* and *local models*.
 An enterprise model is created and trained in the content center.
-A local model is created and trained locally on your own SharePoint site.
+A [local model](create-local-model.md) is created and trained locally on your own SharePoint site.

 > [!NOTE]
 > You can apply the model only to document libraries to which you have access.